EPISODE 2 (Part 1): Introducing EMDR

 - Example 2: Symptoms as weeds and adverse life experiences as the root system.

 - Example 3: REM cycle sleep to describe bilateral stimulation.
-With bilateral, we are replicating a process that your body naturally does everynight.
+With bilateral, we are replicating a process that your body naturally does every night.

 - Example 5: When we eat good food, our digestive systems works well.
 If something enters our body that is toxic, our digestive system has a negative response.
 Consider the adverse experience as the toxin and our brain is the digestive system.
 EMDR Therapy supports the digestion of the toxic.